-Emission reductions focused on the six GHGs most commonly measured, and included in the U.S. Greenhouse Gas Inventory:2 carbon dioxide (CO2), methane, nitrous oxide, hydrofluorocarbons, perfluorocarbons, and sulfur hexafluoride.
-Emissions of these GHGs are presented using a common metric, CO2 equivalence, which indicates the relative contribution of each gas to atmospheric change as compared to CO2.
-This commonly used approach assumes not all of these gasses have the same climate impact per unit.
-For example, nitrous oxide is 310 times more potent than CO2, methane 21 times more potent, and sulfur hexafluoride 23,900 times more potent.
+Emission reductions focused on the six GHGs most commonly measured, have the most significant effects on the atmosphere, and are included in the U.S. Greenhouse Gas Inventory:4 carbon dioxide (CO_2), methane, nitrous oxide, hydrofluorocarbons, perfluorocarbons, and sulfur hexafluoride.
+Emissions of these GHGs are presented using a common metric, CO_2 equivalence, which indicates the relative contribution of each gas to atmospheric change as compared to CO_2 .
+Not all of these gasses have the same climate impact per unit.
+For example, nitrous oxide is 310 times more potent than CO_2 , methane 21 times more potent, and sulfur hexafluoride 23,900 times more potent.
 Therefore, a common unit of measurement is essential.
-Accordingly, all GHGs are compared to CO2 in terms of their "global warming potential" and are then reported in terms in million metric tons of carbon dioxide equivalents (MMtCO2e).
+Accordingly, all GHGs are compared to CO_2 in terms of their "global warming potential" and are then reported in terms in million metric tons of carbon dioxide equivalents (MMtCO2e).
 A metric ton is approximately 2,200 pounds, or 10% more than a common, or "short," ton of 2,000 pounds.